-Monodisperse aerosols of a range of particle sizes (nominally 30-850 nm mobility diameter, $d{\rm m}$) were generated.
+Monodisperse aerosols of a range of particle sizes (nominally 30-850 nm mobility diameter, $d_m$ ) were generated.
 Fig. 1 illustrates the experimental setups used for aerosol generation and sampling.
-Inorganic salts (NH4NO3, (NH4)2SO4, and NH4I) dissolved in water were used to generate test and calibration aerosols of d_m = 250 to 850 nm.
-These mobility diameters cover a range of d{va} up to ~1800 nm.
+Inorganic salts (NH4NO3, (NH4)2SO4, and NH4I) dissolved in water were used to generate test and calibration aerosols of $d_m = 250$ to 850 nm.
+These mobility diameters cover a range of $d{va}$ up to ~1800 nm.
 Inorganic aerosols were generated with an atomizer (TSI, model 3076) and then dried with a Nafion dryer (Perma Pure, model MD-110-72).
 The size was selected by a Differential Mobility Analyzer (DMA, TSI, model 3081) which was operated with an impactor to minimize/eliminate the contribution of larger multiply-charged particles to the test aerosol.
 The DMA was calibrated using polystyrene latex spheres (PSLs).
-The resolution of the DMA was ~10 ($d_m/\Delta d_m$, where Δd_m refers to the full width at half-maximum of the distribution in log diameter space).
+The resolution of the DMA was ~10 ( $d_m/\Delta d_m$ , where $\Delta d_m$ refers to the full width at half-maximum of the distribution in log diameter space).

-For smaller monodisperse particle generation ($d_m \sim 30-300$ nm), an evaporation-condensation aerosol generator was used (Sect.
+For smaller monodisperse particle generation ( $d_m \sim 30-300$ nm), an evaporation-condensation aerosol generator was used (Sect.
 S1).
 Oleic acid was evaporated in a heated glass bulb and then quenched with zero air to generate a monomodal particle size distribution via condensational narrowing of the distribution.
 An impactor was not used here to reduce the potential for multiply-charged particles.
-Instead, the aerosol generation system was tuned to produce relatively small particle modes, so that the desired size to select was at the right shoulder of size distribution.
+Instead, the aerosol generation system was tuned to produce relatively small particle modes, so

+155 that the desired size to select was at the right shoulder of size distribution.
 Consequently, larger particles that would be transmitted as doubly-charged were minimal (see Sect.
 S1).

-A TSI condensation particle counter (CPC model 3010, flow rate = 1 l min^{-1}) was used to measure particle number concentration.
-Sampling line pressure and temperature were monitored and logged continuously, so that CPC counts could be converted to number concentration at standard temperature and pressure (scm-3) for direct comparison to AMS-measured mass concentrations ($\mu g \text{ sm}^{-3}$).
-The prefix "s" stands for standard temperature (273 K) and pressure (1013 hPa) conditions, per NASA convention (sometimes denoted as " $\mu g \text{ m}^{-3} \text{ STP}$ ").
-When generating monodisperse oleic acid particles of < 70 nm, very high number concentrations need to be generated to achieve usable, but still modest mass concentrations, leading to saturation of the CPC (nominally designed for up to 104 particles cm-3, although in practice some saturation can often be observed at slightly lower concentrations).
+A TSI condensation particle counter (CPC model 3010, flow rate = $1 \ 1 \ min^{-1}$ ) was used to measure particle number concentration.
+Sampling line pressure and temperature were monitored and logged continuously, so that CPC counts could be converted to number concentration at standard temperature and pressure (scm-3) for direct comparison to AMS-measured mass of the CPC (nominally designed for up to $10^4$ particles cm-3, although in practice some saturation can often be observed at slightly lower concentrations).
 To avoid this problem, a particle dilution assembly was used upstream of CPC.
 The assembly consists of a short section (30 cm) of thin stainless steel tubing (ID = 0.89 mm) in parallel with a filter (Model 30/25, Balston Inc.) (Fig. 1).
 Most of the flow goes through the filter, which allows removing a large majority of the particles reproducibly (~96%, equivalent to ~25x dilution).
 The dilution factor is computed based on a 10 Hz flowmeter measurement of the filter flow and was regularly confirmed by rapid back-to-back concentration measurements (Fig. S2.1).